Carbon dioxide

 2

 .
 It is made up of molecules that each have one carbon atom covalently double bonded to two oxygen atoms.
-It is found in the gas state at room temperature, and as the source of available carbon in the carbon cycle, atmospheric CO
+It is found in a gas state at room temperature and at normally-encountered concentrations it is odorless.
+As the source of carbon in the carbon cycle, atmospheric CO

 2